isomerpages/moe-sacps/_departments/Character and Citizenship Education.md

 (d) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) (please insert hyperlink: [https://go.gov.sg/moe-sexuality-education](https://go.gov.sg/moe-sexuality-education)) for more information on MOE Sexuality Education.
+You may click <a href="https://go.gov.sg/moe-sexuality-education">here</a> for more information on MOE Sexuality Education.

-Overview of St Anthony’s Canossian Primary School’s Sexuality Education Programme for 2024
+**Overview of St Anthony’s Canossian Primary School’s Sexuality Education Programme for 2024**

 4\. &nbsp; Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) (please insert hyperlink: [https://go.gov.sg/moe-sexuality-education-scope](https://go.gov.sg/moe-sexuality-education-scope)) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope"> here</a> for more information on the scope of Sexuality Education in the school curriculum.

 5\. &nbsp; The subjects that incorporate topics on sexuality include: